mossadal/math-parser/README.md

 ## EXAMPLES

-It is possible to fine-tune the lexer and parser, but the library ships with a StdMathParser class, capable of tokenizing and parsing standard mathematical expressions, including aritmethical operations as well as elementary functions.
+It is possible to fine-tune the lexer and parser, but the library ships with a StdMathParser class, capable of tokenizing and parsing standard mathematical expressions, including arithmetical operations as well as elementary functions.

 ~~~{.php}
 use MathParser\StdMathParser;